flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keithley-3706A/Keithley-3706A.md

 keithley.close()
 ```

 In this script, we import the necessary modules and create an instance of the `Keithley3706A` instrument.
 We provide the instrument name and the VISA resource address (in this case, the IP address of the instrument).
 Then, we connect to the instrument using the `connect_message()` method, which prints information about the connected instrument and its switch cards.
-Finally, we can perform operations with the instrument, such as resetting channels, opening channels, and closing channels.
-After we are done, we disconnect from the instrument using the `close()` method.
+After that, we can perform operations with the instrument, such as resetting channels, opening channels, and closing channels.
+Finally, we disconnect from the instrument by calling the `close()` method.

 </TabItem>
 </Tabs>